NEWS: MEX Strategic Framework 2023-2028 and New Co-director

 Over the last few months, we have developed our strategic framework for 2023-2028 which sets how we will contribute to this vision.

-Marchu Belete joining MEX as Co-director
+Marchu Belete joins MEX as Co-director

 “I am delighted to join MEX as Co-director as I admire the work it does and the impact it has on the migration sector.
 I want to make a positive and wide-reaching impact on improving the experience of people who migrate to the UK.
 We are living through extraordinary times, the impact of Covid-19, Brexit, people arriving on boats in England, the recent Afghan and Ukrainian refugee crisis and the political far-right rhetoric are huge issues that the migration sector is struggling with.
 I am excited to join MEX at this crucial time, to work on a strategic level to address systemic challenges that can deliver real change and impact for people who migrate and wider communities.”